Aundre F. Piggee

 Aundre F. Piggee (born 1959 in Stamps, Arkansas) is a retired senior United States Army officer in the logistics branch.
 He assumed duties as the Deputy Chief of Staff of the Army for Logistics, G-4 on September 23, 2016.
 He oversaw policies and procedures used by all Army Logisticians and manages an $11 billion annual portfolio used to fund the Army's arsenals and depots, maintain equipment, and acquire supplies to ensure the Army is ready to fight any mission around the world.

-In 2019, he retired and had his rank lowered to Major General after it was determined that he had committed plagiarism while attending the Army War College.

 Early life and education

 Piggee is a native of Stamps, Arkansas.
 His mother is a 30-year retiree from the Lone Star Army Ammunition Plant, Texarkana, Texas.
 His father, a World War II Veteran who had been in Patton's Third Army, was the principal at his county school.
 When he was in high school, he played point guard for the basketball team, making it to the state championship.
 Along with being an athlete, he also excelled in his studies, earning an academic scholarship, and later an ROTC scholarship, to the University of Arkansas Pine Bluff in 1981.

 Piggee graduated from the University of Arkansas Pine Bluff as a Distinguished Military Graduate with a Bachelor of Science Degree in Biology.
 He has a Master of Science Degree in Material Acquisition Management from the Florida Institute of Technology.
 Piggee also received an Honorary Doctor of Laws Degree from the University of Arkansas at Pine Bluff.

 In addition, his military education includes the Quartermaster Officer Basic Course, the Ordnance Officer Advance Course, Combined Arms Staff Services School, the Logistics Executive Development Course, and the Command and General Staff College.

 In 2018, Piggee had the honor of being inducted into the Arkansas Black Hall of Fame.